nyu-oop-sp18/class09/README.md

 }

 class D extends T1 with T2 {
-  val x = new A and B
+  val x = new A with B
 }

 object Traits extends App {